Sirraide/source/ideas.md

    We should probably allow this if the type is (or was at some point) dependent, though, as this might cause problems for generic code otherwise.
 Maybe we should just warn on it if the type isn’t dependent and suggest writing either `S::()` or `init()`?

+## Closures and C(++) interop.
+`__srcc_split_closure` builtin (maybe in the runtime?) to split a closure into a raw function pointer and a context pointer.
+The function pointer has an extra argument for the context pointer (maybe make it configurable where in the signature that argument goes).
+We also need a separate function pointer type for this (probably just as a stdlib template).